Extremadura: Foreign

-As of 2022, The largest immigrant community is Moroccan with 9,218 people, followed by Romanian with 4,324.
+As of 2022, the largest immigrant community is Moroccan with 9,218 people, followed by Romanian with 4,324.
 There are 98 Icelanders and 6 Liechtensteiners.
 Brazilians account for 1,676 and Colombians make up 1,409.
-Of immigrants from Sub-Saharan Africa, the largest community is Senegalese with 88 people.
-Of those from Asia, the Chinese make up the largest group with 631 people.
-There are also 3,492 Portuguese neighbours living within the region..
+Among sub-Saharan African immigrants, the largest community is Senegalese with 88 people.
+Among Asian immigrants, the Chinese make up the largest group with 631 people.
+There are also 3,492 Portuguese citizens living within the region.

 Historical

 The Extremaduran population, according to the 1591 census of the provinces of the Kingdom of Castile, was around 540,000 people, making up 8% of the total population of Spain.
 No other census was performed until 1717, when 326,358 people were counted as living in Extremadura.
+The population in 1833 was 547,420.

 From this period, the population grew steadily until the 1960s (1,379,072 people in 1960).
 After 1960, emigration to more prosperous regions of Spain and Europe drained the population.